A satirical novel about the detached youth of Gen-Z America told through the lens of Ricky Ritz, a boisterous amateur social media influencer.

 Praise

-The story revolves around Ricky, an influencer who has learned the art of curating a perfect online persona.
-His life, filled with brand deals, likes, and followers, seems desirable.
-The novel reflects how things that once had value are now reduced to commodities in the digital era.
+The Influencer reflects how things that once had value are now reduced to commodities in the digital era.
 Ricky’s journey isn't just about his struggle but also a broader commentary on a generation struggling with the tension between authenticity and the pressures of creating an ideal online persona.
 The author masterfully captures the empty nature of online validation and the dark consequences of living in a world where influence is everything.
 The plot builds to a thought-provoking memorial end, leaving readers questioning the true cost of living in a society obsessed with social media.
 The Influencer is a must-read for anyone interested in understanding Gen Z's complexities and the digital world's profound impact on our perceptions of value and self-worth.
 This book is not just a story—it's a mirror reflecting the challenges of our time, urging us to seek deeper meaning beyond the superficial.